-As made clear in in the described cases, Arizona has not adopted a specific separate property business apportionment method that applies to all cases or even certain types of cases.
+As made clear in the described cases, Arizona has not adopted a specific separate property business apportionment method that applies to all cases or even certain types of cases.
 As such it is likely that litigants will continue to address potential approaches or hybrids of approaches that favor their clients.
 In the same regard, litigants will need to present evidence and arguments why approaches proposed by the other side should not be adopted under the circumstances.

 Although not directly addressed in the Rueschenberg published opinion, Wife in that case contended in her appellate response brief that Cockrill's citations to prior California cases suggests that the Court should adopt the Fair Compensation Method when the increase in value and profits during marriage mainly derived from the inherent qualities of the separate property business, and that the Court should adopt the Fair Return Method when the increase in value and profits during marriage mainly derived primarily from community efforts and contributions.
 The fair return approach was adopted in Pereira v.
 Pereira, 156 Cal.
 1 (1909) where the increase in value and profits derived mainly from community efforts, and the fair compensation approach was adopted in Van Camp v.
 Van Camp, 53 Cal.App.
 17 (1921) where the increase in value and profits derived mainly from the pre-marriage inherent qualities of the business.
 Such approaches and when they should be adopted were addressed more specifically in Decker v.
 Decker, 17 Cal.App.
-842 (1993).
+842 (1993) and Patrick v.
+Alacer Corporation, 201 Cal.App.
+4th 1326 (Cal.Ct.App.2011).